datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ## Upgrade your plan

-If one of the quota doesn't seem to be enough, you can clic on **upgrade** to increase your quotas.
+If one of the quota doesn't seem to be enough, click **upgrade** to increase your quotas.

-It will open the following page:
+This opens the following page:

   <p align="center">
     <img src="../../../images/team-subscription-plans.png" width="800"/>